YK7188/YK_Lab/10-Lab: Windows Update Management with Intune/README.md

 - Disable WFfB Safeguards > Safeguards are enabled
 - Manage Preview Builds > Disable Preview builds

-## Verification
+## Troubleshoot Note

+A while after the device configuration is created and assigned, the policy-assigned devices' check-in status showed Conflict in the report.

+As the Conflict status appeared for the update ring the devices are assigned too, which indicated that it clashed with the configuration policy.
+I

+   conflict status image

+Corrected conflicted settings referring to Per setting status in the report.

+    per setting status image

+The status changed to Succeeded.

+    succeeded image

 ## Key points

-✔ Feature Update Policy overrides Update Ring for version ✔ Feature Update Policy adopts what are set in update ring i.e.) Deadline cannot be set with Feature update policy and what is set with Update ring will apply.
+✔ Feature Update Policy overrides Update Ring for version.

-✔ Update ring configs override device configs
+✔ When there is conflict between Update ring configs and override device configs, the settings will not apply properly.